ajs17/ajsmith/content/articles/quaddress-intro/index.md

 In each of these cases, much of the context of the original and the relationship of the part to the whole is missing, at least to some degree.
 It is one of my fundamental goals to assist people in discovering, accessing, and understanding the original documents, whether physical or digital.
 To that end, I have been experimenting with an approach that would allow me to simply and easily add metadata to individual images that would provide an intuitive way to guide people back to their positions in the original documents.

-My approach is to map quadrants onto the original and reference those quadrants in the metadata, beginning with the simplest case:
+My approach is to use a simple addressing system that can be applied uniformly regardless of the size or shape of a document, or whether it is print or digital.
+The approach scales depending on individual needs and can be easily and efficiently encoded and decoded, by both humans and code.
+I call this addressing system quaddressing.

+Beginning with the negative use case: if a derivative represents the entire area of the original, its quaddress is "0".
+To specify an area within the document, simply divide the current division into quadrants, beginning with the entire area:

 <figure class="image">
 {{< inline-svg "/img/quaddress/1d-grid.svg" >}}
 <figcaption></figcaption>
 </figure>

-As with my approach to [mitime](http://thisismitime.com), I intentionally sacrifice precision for simplicity.
-After all, what I am trying to accomplish is to simply and intuitively guide the person back to the approximate starting position of the content in the original, at which point human judgement is aided adequately enough to quickly locate the content in context.
-Higher precision is not needed and in fact would not only make encoding the metadata much more complicated, but the added complexity would actually make it much harder to interpret the metadata and resolve the location.
-This approach is more efficient because it simply seeks to enhance human judgement rather than get in its way.

-If greater specificity is genuinely needed, additional "dimensions" can be added, by dividing each quadrant in the current highest dimension into additional quadrants, thus creating a new highest dimension:
+As greater specificity is needed, divide each quadrant in the current/highest division into additional quadrants, thus creating a new current/highest division:

 <figure class="image">
 {{< inline-svg "/img/quaddress/2d-grid.svg" >}}
 <figcaption></figcaption>
 </figure>

-The original quadrants are shown by the major grid, the added dimension by the minor grid.
+The original quadrants are shown by the major grid, the added division by the minor grid.

-This approach provides a clear and consistent method for achieving greater specificity by adding an arbitrary number of dimensions that can then be referenced in the metadata with an arbitrarily long string of integers:
+This approach provides a clear and consistent method for achieving greater specificity by adding an arbitrary number of divisions that can then be referenced in the metadata with an arbitrarily long string of integers:

 <pre><code>
 image.quaddress = "43";